intel-analytics/ipex-llm/python/llm/example/transformers/transformers_int4/chatglm/README.md

 # ChatGLM

 In this directory, you will find examples on how you could apply BigDL-LLM INT4 optimizations on ChatGLM models.
-For illustration purposes, we utilize the [THUDM/chatglm-6b](https://huggingface.co/THUDM/chatglm-6b) and []() as reference ChatGLM models.
+For illustration purposes, we utilize the [THUDM/chatglm-6b](https://huggingface.co/THUDM/chatglm-6b) as reference a ChatGLM model.

 ## 0. Requirements
 To run these examples with BigDL-LLM, we have some recommended requirements for your machine, please refer to [here](../README.md#recommended-requirements) for more information.